 Best Roomba To Get in 2019 – Roomba Model Comparison & Reviews

 We have reviewed only officially available Roomba models.
 Read this review and choose the best Roomba.

 Roomba 614 uses Dirt Detect Technology that helps it to recognize concentrated areas of dirt so that additional cleaning may be provided in those spots to enable it to thoroughly clean the whole floor.

-It is a robot from the early days and offers the basic level of performance.
+It is a robot from the early days and offers a basic level of performance.
 It has 45 minutes of battery life which is approximately enough for two normal sized rooms.
 It uses the same Lithium Ion battery as the other high-end models but lacks HEPA filter and many other advanced features of more costlier models.
 There is no Scheduling feature available for this model.